kugurerdem/rugu.dev/content/english/blog/npc.md

 always mean truth, it often brings you closer to it**.
 Also, keep in mind that it is quite possible that seemingly very different philosophies can arrive at the same conclusions in some of the most important subjects.
-For example, it's fascinating to see that most philosophies of life—such as Buddhism, Sufism, Christianity, Stoicism, Epicureanism, and others—focus more on internal matters within our control, rather than external ones.
+For example, it's fascinating to see that most philosophies of life (such as Buddhism, Sufism, Christianity, Stoicism, Epicureanism, and others) focus more on internal matters within our control, rather than external ones.
 This is just one example I can think of, but you get the idea.